mjelbart/mjelbart.github.io/README.md

 Alternatively, you can open an issue via email by emailing [incoming+andrewbanchich/forty-jekyll-theme@incoming.gitlab.com](mailto:incoming+andrewbanchich/forty-jekyll-theme@incoming.gitlab.com).

 The GitHub repository is simply a mirror of the GitLab repository.

+# Contributing

+All contributions, including merge requests, feature requests, ideas, design tweaks, etc. are welcome.
+I welcome all input, from sharing your own implementations of code to general thoughts and ideas.
+Just open a new issue!

+## Feature Requests

+Feature requests are always welcome!
+If Jekyll can do it and if the theme's design would work well with it, then I would love to add it.
+Of course, code submission via a merge/pull request is great, but not necessary.

+## Bug Reports

+If you encounter any issues with these themes on any devices, please submit a bug report with the device type and a detailed description of what the issue that you're encountering is.
+<br /><br />

+*Thank you*

 # Credits